awsles/AwsServices/README.md

 # AwsServices
-List of AWS Services and IAM Actions in CSV format.
+List of AWS Services and IAM Actions in CSV format, automatically extracted from the AWS policy generator and AWS documentation.
+Useful information for anyone responsible for managing AWS IAM role and policy definitions.
 Formatted text versions are also included for browsing.

-Useful for anyone responsible for managing AWS IAM role and policy definitions.

 ## Description
 This repository contains two CSV files which document the various AWS services with the